mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2021

+1. Li, T., Wang, L., & Wu, G. (2021).
+Self supervision to distillation for long-tailed visual recognition.
+In *Proceedings of the IEEE/CVF international conference on computer vision* (pp. 630-639).

+      - address the long-tailed classes by soft-label (self) distillation based fine-tuning.
+        - Existing alternatives: class re-balanced training (may cause overfit), multistage training
+      - Figure 1: Interesting perspective of soft-labeling and class re-balanced training.
+      - Method: ssl feature learning, intermediate soft-label generation (smoothening labels), Joint training with self-distillation (both hard and soft labeling) [eq 5].
+      - Experimented dataset: ImageNet-LT, CIFAR100-LT, and iNaturalist 2018

+1. Liu, H., HaoChen, J. Z., Gaidon, A., & Ma, T. (2021).
+Self-supervised learning is more robust to dataset imbalance. *arXiv preprint arXiv:2110.05025*.

+   - off-the-shelf selfsupervised representations are already more robust to class imbalance
+   - towards understanding the robustness of SSL, hypothesize that SSL learns richer features from frequent data: it may learn label-irrelevant-but-transferable features that help classify the rare classes and downstream tasks
+     - empirically validate this intuition by visualizing the features on a semi-synthetic dataset
+   - devise a re-weighted regularization technique that consistently improves the SSL representation quality on imbalanced datasets

 1. Zhang, S., Zhu, F., Yan, J., Zhao, R., & Yang, X. (2021).
 Zero-cl: Instance and feature decorrelation for negative-free symmetric contrastive learning.
 In *International Conference on Learning Representations*.

    -  To prevent collapse, TP develop two novel methods by decorrelating on different dimensions on the instance *embedding stacking matrix*, i.e., Instance-wise (ICL) and Feature-wise (FCL) Contrastive Learning